vuitsu/eur_to_cad/README.md

 ## Important
 Before running the project, you must get YOUR API key at [this page](https://www.exchangerate-api.com/).

-You need to install this :
+Also, you need to install this :

     - Tkinter
     - Requests